 Do I need to call Poison Control?

-You do not have to call poison control unless your baby starts displaying persistent symptoms without signs of improvement or it seems like she ate a large amount.
+You do not have to call poison control unless your baby starts displaying persistent symptoms such as vomiting large amounts without signs of improvement or it seems like she ate a large amount.

 When in doubt, always give them a call.
 They can talk to you about the specific product and quantity consumed.